White Ladies Priory: Decay and dissolution

 When Prioress Alice Wood retired in 1498, she was assigned the income from Tibshelf, about a fifth of the total revenues, as a pension, but Bishop Arundel required that she pay for her own food if she stayed at Brewood.
 From about that date, serious decline seems to have set in – probably because most of the income came from leases at fixed rents in a time of inflation.
 In 1521 it was found that, although the priory was actually not in debt, the prioress, probably Margaret Sandford, did not know how to render account and two canonesses claimed they were still owed their monthly incomes.
 In 1524 the dormitory was reported to be in bad repair.
 In 1535, White Ladies Priory was reported to have revenues of only £31 1s.
 4d.
 Expenses came to £13 10s.
 8d, including £5 for the chaplain.
 The next year's figures were almost identical.
-This brought White Ladies well under the threshold of the Dissolution of the Lesser Monasteries Act of 1536, which dissolved all houses worth less than £200 per annum, clear of expenses.
+This brought White Ladies well under the threshold of the Suppression of Religious Houses Act 1535, which dissolved all houses worth less than £200 per annum, clear of expenses.

 Local magnates and speculators began to manoeuvre for the property before the priory was dissolved.
 Lord Stafford really wanted Ranton Priory, close to his own residence at Stafford, but, as he explained in a letter of 28 May 1536 to Ralph Neville, 4th Earl of Westmorland, this was already earmarked by George Blount, the uncle of the king's illegitimate son, Henry FitzRoy.
 However, White Ladies would do as a substitute, as it would be cheap at only £40 per annum, if "in great decay."
 Stafford was at Stafford Castle again in March 1537, when Lutcote, a royal household official, was sent with papers dissolving the priory, but he considered the asking price too high for all interested parties and wrote to Thomas Cromwell restating his interest in Ranton.
 There were still four canonesses in residence early in 1538.
 By May, however, the dissolution was complete, and in July the king's grants included several relating to White Ladies.
 A pension of £5 went to the prioress, Margaret Sandford (rendered as Stamford), while the site went to William Skeffington (also Skevington) of Wolverhampton and a number of the smaller estates were leased.